-The smartwatch is the mother of all smartphone accessories.
+The smartwatch is the ultimate smartphone accessory.
 It can tell the time, of course, but it can also beam important notifications straight to your wrist, and run native apps.

 What's more impressive is that many of today's best models can also perform a ton of novel tricks, such as enabling you to search the internet with your voice, tracking your exercise over GPS, and letting you check-out at the grocery store without reaching for your wallet.

-Oh yeah – and lots of them look absolutely stunning to boot.
+Oh yeah – and they look absolutely stunning to boot.

 - Feeling active?
 Check out our Best Fitness Trackers